jhrcook/100DaysOfSwift2/README.md

 **Day 15 - April 09, 2020:**
 I began project 2 of Hacking SwiftUI.
-We went ove a few more common views such as the Stacks, buttons, images, colors, and gradients.
+We went over a few more common views such as the Stacks, buttons, images, colors, and gradients.
 SwiftUI makes so many things so simple, but I'm afraid it will make other things incredibly difficult.
 I'm optmistic though.

+**Day 16 - April 12, 2020:**
+We built a far more complex app than we have done previously.
+This was good experience in styling and organizing the  views.